venkatamanojkammara/EDA-Feature-Engineering-House-Prices/README.md

     dataset.head(10)

 Here we have completed the Feature Engineering Part.
-Now this dataset is perfectly eligible for applying the ML algorithm.
+Now this dataset is perfectly eligible for applying the Machine Learning algorithm.